Ingsy/Holidaze/holidaze/README.md

 ## Linting

 This project uses ESLint for code linting and follows the configuration provided by `react-app`.
-Linting helps maintain code quality and consistency.

 ## Deployment